 Wound Care and Hyperbaric Oxygen Therapy

-heal wounds and save damaged tissue.
+Advanced techniques such as hyperbaric oxygen therapy (HBOT) can help patients recover more quickly.
+The HBOT chamber creates a healing environment that can help heal wounds and save damaged tissue.
 Hyperbaric oxygen therapy, in some cases, can save one or more limbs of people with diabetes who are at risk of losing them.

 The length of treatment depends on the condition.
 Patients may require up to thirty sessions for non-healing wounds.
-Hyperbaric oxygen therapy is used for:
+Hyperbaric oxygen therapy (HBOT) is used for:

-at risk of limb loss due to diabetes, osteomyelitis, or traumatic crush
+- Limb-Saving: Treating non-healing wounds of patients at risk of limb loss due to diabetes, osteomyelitis, or traumatic crush injuries.

-- Tissue saving: from effects of radiation therapy, failed flaps and skin grafts
+- Tissue-Saving: From effects of radiation therapy, failed flaps, and skin grafts

-Download our brochure or for more information on hyperbaric oxygen therapy or to learn more about the Center's other treatments for wound care, call 718.622.2608.
+Download our brochure for more information on hyperbaric oxygen therapy (HBOT) or to learn more about the Wound Care and Hyperbaric Center's other treatments for wound care, call 718.622.2608.